USF-BigDataLab/geopresence/README.md

 * Map lat, lon points to grid cells (x, y coordinates)
 * Map this grid to a bitmap

+The original Java implementation uses a 'base geohash' to determine the spatial range of the geogrid bitmap.
+This is a large, low-resolution area (e.g., `9x`) that helps conversion to x,y coordinates.

+### Benchmarks

+Since we're targeting IoT deployments, we will test on a Raspberry Pi.

+* Loading data: what is the speed difference in loading the data between the C and Java versions?
+We should load the data twice, one to initially populate the bitmap, and again to test reinsertion (in the 2nd pass, no new data should be added).
+* Varying insertion sizes: the Java implementation stores incoming points in a sorted map and then inserts them before servicing a query.
+This helps avoid issues with out-of-order insertions with EWAH.
+However, Roaring Bitmaps have no such limitation so we can insert a single point at a time or several.
+For this benchmark, we will vary the insertion size and measure speed (it is likely faster to insert many points at once, but there should be a point of diminishing returns)

 ## Task 2: Probabilistic Point Density Estimation

 Evaluate [Count Min](https://en.wikipedia.org/wiki/Count–min_sketch) and [HyperLogLog++](https://en.wikipedia.org/wiki/HyperLogLog) for estimating the amount of points stored in each grid cell.